Huldah-dev/alx-low_level_programming/0x02-functions_nested_loops/README.md

-print signs of number n
+Print absolute value of an integer